 Type of Long-term Wheeling Through Service

 Wheeling Through Upgrades identified under TPP.
 If a Wheeling Through Priority is enabled solely through transmission facilities approved in the Transmission Planning Process and the Scheduling Coordinator is not required to fund any Wheeling Through Upgrades under Appendix GG, Scheduling Coordinator shall pay for the long-term Wheeling Through Priority in accordance with Section 11 of the CAISO Tariff and Section 8 of Appendix GG of the CAISO Tariff.
-The monthly charges for the long-term Wheeling Through Priority will be calculated based on the MW quantity of the long-term Wheeling Through Priority and the total hours of the priority each month, provided the minimum number of hours for the long-term Wheeling Through Priority each month will be calculated on a six (6) days by sixteen (16) hours basis for each full week and remaining days during the month unless the Scheduling Coordinator selects a long-term Wheeling Through Priority with more hours each month.
+The monthly charges for the long-term Wheeling Through Priority will be calculated based on the MW quantity of the long-term Wheeling Through Priority and the total hours of the priority each month, provided that the minimum number of hours for the long-term Wheeling Through Priority each month will be calculated on a six (6) days by sixteen (16) hours basis for each full week and remaining days during the month unless the Scheduling Coordinator selects a long-term Wheeling Through Priority with more hours each month.
 The MW quantity and the specific days and hours of the Scheduling Coordinator’s long-term Wheeling Through Priority are set forth in Schedule 1.
 Check ☐ if Section 4.1.1 applies.

 Wheeling Through Upgrades assigned under Appendix GG.
 If the Scheduling Coordinator is required to fund Wheeling Through Upgrades identified in accordance with Append GG of the CAISO Tariff, the Scheduling Coordinator shall pay the Scheduling Coordinator specific rate determined in accordance with Section 10 of Appendix GG of the CAISO Tariff as specified in Schedule 1.
 Check ☐ if Section 4.1.2 applies.

 Wheeling Through Upgrades not assigned under Appendix GG.
-If a long-term Wheeling Through Priority is not subject to any Wheeling Through Upgrades identified under Appendix GG or transmission facilities identified through the Transmission Planning Process, the Scheduling Coordinator shall pay the effective Wheeling Access Charge in accordance with Section 11 of the CAISO Tariff and Section 8 of Appendix GG of the CAISO Tariff.
+If a long-term Wheeling Through Priority is not subject to any Wheeling Through Upgrades identified under Appendix GG or transmission facilities identified through the Transmission Planning Process, the Scheduling Coordinator shall pay the effective Wheeling Access Charge in accordance with Section 11 and Section 8 of Appendix GG of the CAISO Tariff.
 The monthly charges for the long-term Wheeling Through Priority will be calculated based on the MW quantity of the long-term Wheeling Through Priority and the total hours of the priority each month, provided the minimum number of hours for the long-term Wheeling Through Priority each month will be calculated on a six (6) days by sixteen (16) hours basis for each full week and remaining days during the month unless the Scheduling Coordinator selects a long-term Wheeling Through Priority with more hours each month.
 The MW quantity and the specific days and hours of the Scheduling Coordinator’s long-term Wheeling Through Priority are set forth in Schedule 1.
 Check ☐ if Section 4.1.3 applies.

 Payment